alfredstahl69/nixossurface9/README.md

 # Installing NixOS on a surface pro 9 with intel chip, with btrfs and the minegrub theme :)

 If you are here then you are either chronically on github or are actually interested in this topic.
 I only made this since I honestly didnt really find anything related to installing nixos on a surface that helped me (mostly since I really have no clue about NixOS in general i just find it cool(also Im a bit stupid)) anyway. point being I want nixos with btrfs so who do I ask?
 Someone in a Forum?
 Oh nah Im scared of people.
 Of course I ask chatgpt. and what you see here is all what chatgpt managed to do. which I admit didnt work. like at all.
 It literally crashed everything so sooo many times. (mostly since Im, as mentioned previously, stupid.)
-Well regardless, lots of tears, annoying chatgpt and yes also a bit of blood( dont ask) laterI got this all here. wether it actually works uh kinda?
+Well regardless, lots of tears, annoying chatgpt and yes also a bit of blood( dont ask) later, I got this all here. wether it actually works.. uh kinda?
 It kind of does. but I'll try to fix this all a bit.
 If anyone has smart replies please do so, I dont mind learning a bit.
 If anyone has questions.. dont come to me, I dont know what this all here does.
 Ask chatgpt, I guarantee you chatgpt will give you code that crashes you system.
 Hence my advice.
 Use NixOS. okay that was all over the place but i think you understand what this is about.
 Also if you read that all.. uh can I help you? you really read that all? wellp I hope you enjoyed that lol.
 ---